 As a part of this process the Veteran and Military Services Program was established in 2008.
 Housed in the New Student Programs (a part of Enrollment Management), the program offers several programming and support structures for military-connected students.

-We invite faculty and staff who have served in the military to connect with student veterans via the U-M Veterans’ Network.
+We invite faculty and staff who have served in the military to connect with student veterans via our programs.
 Your experience and knowledge of U-M combined with your understanding of the military experience places you in a position to offer guidance and advice to students who are making the transition from the military to campus life.
 The Veteran and Military Services Program is overseen by the VMS program director, Phil Larson, who works closely with current student veterans.
-Our office will assist in planning social and information programs for the network.
+Our office will assist in planning social and information programs students.

 For faculty and staff who have not served in the military we ask you to go to the Faculty and Staff Training Module Page to participate in an online or face-to-face training module.